Scott Carpenter Pool Enhancement

 - NEWS: City Dives into Scott Carpenter Pool Replacement Project Construction

-The overall goal of the project is to develop a conceptual design for the pool redevelopment that meets or exceeds the needs of the community including:
+The overall goal of the project was to develop a conceptual design for the pool redevelopment that meets or exceeds the needs of the community including:

 - Balancing lap swimming capacity with open swim availability;